How to Retire in Japan As A Foreigner: A Comprehensive Guide

 The Japanese pension system, known as nenkin 年金, provides retirement support managed by the Japanese government, with the retirement age at 65.

-It operates similarly to The United States’ social security systems.
-So you will need to contribute to the Japanese pension system to gain its benefits.
+It operates similarly to social security systems in various Western countries in that you need to contribute to the Japanese pension system for a number of years to gain benefits.

-• Employee Pension Insurance (kosei nenkin) for employees.
+• Employee Pension Insurance (kosei nenkin) for Japanese company employees.

 • National Pension (kokumin nenkin) for self-employed individuals and others not covered by the other.